Non-metric geometry as the origin of mass in gauge theories of scale invariance: Phenomenology

 For a 3D crystalline structure we have defects of dimension d=0, also known as point defects or metric anomalies, which are destroying the crystalline order; they are modifying the local notion of length, usually associated with this order.
 These defects can be vacancies (missing atoms), interstitials (extra atoms of same kind), substitutionals (extra atoms of different kind).
 Further, there are d=1 defects such as dislocations and disclinations; d=2 defects (phase boundary, domain walls, etc) or d=3 defects (inhomogeneities).
 With these defects distributed continuously, they give rise to effective fields of defect densities.

-The material space is then described geometrically by an affine connection of a non-Riemannian space that has a non-vanishing curvature, non-metricity and torsion \cite{cond1,cond3}.
-Non-metricity, which we know it modifies the local notion of length must therefore be related to a density of the d=0 defects.
+The material space is then described geometrically by an affine connection of a non-Riemannian space that has non-vanishing curvature, non-metricity and torsion \cite{cond1,cond3}.
+Non-metricity, which we know by definition it modifies the local notion of length must therefore be related to a density of the d=0 defects.
 Then the relation of mass generation to non-metricity that we found is somewhat expected, given that mass terms in the action break the local Weyl symmetry of the action, much like d=0 defects destroy the local order of the crystalline.
-At low energy metricity is recovered in our case, while the local d=0 defects are not seen at large distances relative to the lattice size\footnote{ Further, the curvature tensor in this space is associated with a density of disclinations.
-In the absence of torsion (as in our Weyl and Palatini cases) the material connection is similar to Weyl connection and the geometry is in this case Weylian If torsion is present, the geometry is modified and torsion is associated with dislocations.
-The material connection can then be expressed in terms of torsion, non-metricity and the metric, rather similar to more general theories of gravity beyond Einstein gravity, see e.g. \cite{cantata}.}.
-This view gives an intuitive picture to non-metricity and its relation to mass generation in our theory.
+At low energy we saw that metricity is recovered in our case, just like the local d=0 crystalline defects are not observable from large distances relative to the lattice size.
+This view gives an intuitive picture to non-metricity and its relation to mass generation.

+Further, the curvature tensor is associated with a density of disclinations.
+In the absence of torsion (as in our Weyl and Palatini cases) the material connection is similar to Weyl connection and the geometry is then Weylian.
+If present, torsion is associated with dislocations and the geometry is modified.
+The material connection can then be expressed in terms of the torsion, non-metricity and metric.
+Note there is a physical distinction of these concepts, something less obvious in general gravity theories \cite{GTG}.
+This concludes our brief description of curvature, torsion and non-metricity from a solid state physics perspective.